Bertha Palmer: Luxurious mansions and lavish spending

 so fabulous were her jewels that a newspaper declared that when she appeared on the S.S.
 Kaiser Wilhelm der Grosse with a tiara of diamonds as large as lima beans, a corsage panned with diamonds, a sunburst as big as a baseball, a stomacher of diamonds and all the pearls around her neck, Alois Burgskeller of the Metropolitan Opera, who was singing at the ship's concert, was stopped right in the middle of a high note.

 She traveled throughout Europe, dining with kings and queens and mixing with industrialists and statesmen.

 Vast sums were spent on the Palmer Mansion in Chicago, starting with $100,000 and rising over $1 million.
 Potter Palmer dictated in his will that a sum of money should go to whoever next married Bertha.
 When asked why he would be so generous to his own replacement, he replied, "Because he'll need it."

+According to her son Potter II, Palmer was always known for her looks and the luxury that accompanied her. "'Before my mother became enamored with Florida, she had long been acknowledged as the fashionable queen of Chicago.
+Noted for her beauty, her wit, her fabulous pearls and diamonds, and the enormous Gothic Palmer Castle.
+Of her jewels, father would say, 'There she stands with $200,000 just around her neck.'"

 She also maintained homes in London and Paris and, following her husband's death in 1902, rumors abounded that she would marry a titled man.
 Among the suspected suitors were the earl of Munster, the duke of Atholl, the prince of Monaco, and the king of Serbia.
 However, these rumors all proved to be unfounded when she remained unmarried.

 In September 1907, Bertha Palmer and her son Potter II took part in the maiden voyage of the new Cunard liner RMS Lusitania from Liverpool to New York.